Is Brown Test Optional?

 Brown Regular Admissions Results for the Class of 2026

 In the past two years, Brown University has seen a significant rise in the total number of applications it receives.
 The number of applications that Brown received for the Class of 2026 was comparable to the number that it received for the Class of 2025.
-It is likely that its test-optional policy, its expanding set of financial aid initiatives, and the major issues that are currently confronting the world are the reasons for the consistent growth over the past two years.
+Likely, its test-optional policy, its expanding set of financial aid initiatives, and the major issues that are currently confronting the world are the reasons for the consistent growth over the past two years.

 Brown Early Admissions Results for the Class of 2026

-In December of 2021, Brown University released the results of its Early Admission process for the Class of 2026.
-The university accepted only 896 students out of a total of 6,146 applicants for the early round.
+In December 2021, Brown University released the results of its Early Admission process for the Class of 2026.
+The university accepted only 896 students out of 6,146 applicants for the early round.
 This represents a 10.31 percent acceptance rate.
-It is highly recommended that you submit your application to Brown University as soon as possible to increase your chances of being accepted.
+It is highly recommended that you submit your application to Brown University as soon as possible to increase your chances of acceptance.

 What are the needed Brown admission requirements?
-Given that Brown University is a highly regarded Ivy League institution, the caliber of students that it seeks to enroll is similarly exceptional.
-To get the most out of your preparation for an application to an Ivy League school, Whether is Brown test optional or not, make sure you familiarize yourself with all of the requirements for applying to Brown University before beginning the college application process.
+Given that Brown University is a highly regarded Ivy League institution, the caliber of students it seeks to enroll is similarly exceptional.
+To get the most out of your preparation for an application to an Ivy League school, as Brown has adopted a test optional policy, familiarize yourself with all of the requirements for applying to Brown University before beginning the college application process.

 Brown University GPA Requirements

 The admissions process at Brown University is extremely competitive and requires a strong overall grade point average (GPA).
 The typical grade point average at Brown University is 3.94.
-Even for applicants with the highest Brown GPA and test scores, Brown University is a difficult institution to get into, as only 2,822 students were accepted out of a total of 36,793 applicants during the previous school year.
-In order for your test scores to be considered for admission, they must place you in the top two percent of all test takers.
+Even for applicants with the highest Brown GPA and test scores, Brown University is a difficult institution to get into, as only 2,822 students were accepted out of 36,793 applicants during the previous school year.
+For your test scores to be considered for admission, they must place you in the top two percent of all test takers.

-Brown University accepts and is attractive to the majority of “A+” grade students from high schools across the country.
-Sixty-two percent of the students who had their applications accepted ended up attending the school.
-More than half of the students who were offered admission ultimately decided to enroll there, indicating that acceptance to Brown University is one of the most sought-after outcomes for many applicants.
+Brown University accepts and is attractive to most “A+” grade students from high schools nationwide.
+Sixty-two percent of the students who had their applications accepted attended the school.
+More than half of the students offered admission ultimately decided to enroll there, indicating that acceptance to Brown University is one of the most sought-after outcomes for many applicants.

 The vast majority of students who are graduating from high school this year are positioned among the top students in their class.
 Applicants who do not have a grade point average that meets Brown’s requirements can work on raising their SAT or ACT scores.